 Seo, M., & Hill, N. S. (2005).
 Understanding the human side of merger and acquisition: An integrative framework.
 Journal of Applied Behavioral Science, 41(4), 422-443.

 Hill, N. S. & Wouters, K. (2010).
 Comparing apples and oranges: Toward a typology for assessing e-learning effectiveness.
 In J. Martocchio (Ed.), Research in Personnel and Human Resources Management, Vol. 29.
 Bingley, UK: Emerald Group Publishing Limited.

-Additional Topics: Organizational Change; Virtual Work (Virtual Teams and E-Learning)
+Organizational Change, Virtual Work (Virtual Teams and E-learning)